-(Am ount in Lakh)

-(1) (2) (3) (4) (5) (6) (7) (8) (9)

-S. No Project ID.
-Name of the Project Financial Year in which the project was commenced.
-Project duration.
-Total amount allocated for the project Amount spent on the project in the reporting Financial Year Cumulative amount spent at the end of reporting Financial Year Status of the project - Completed /Ongoing
+(1)(2)(3)(4)(5)(6)(7)S.Project ID.Name of the ProjectFinancial Year in which the project was commenced.Project duration.Total amount allocated for the project in the reporting Financial (Ame ount in Lakh) No the Project in which the project was commenced. the Project in which the project was commenced.
+(1) (2) (3) (4) (5) (6) (7) (8) (9) Year Project ID. in which the project was - amount allocated spent on the project in the reporting Financial Cumulative amount spent at the end of reporting Financial Year Status of the project - Completed /Ongoing

-N.I.
-31